coventry/app-tutorial/README.md

 ## Running the final game

 It's easiest to follow along in the tutorial, but if you'd like to run the final game follow these steps.
-It's assumed you have [leiningen](https://github.com/technomancy/leiningen#installation) installed.
+These samples require a [leiningen](https://github.com/technomancy/leiningen#installation) installation with version >= 2.2.0.

 ```bash
 git clone https://github.com/pedestal/app-tutorial